ministryofjustice/security-guidance/docs/passwords.md

 ## Identity Providers and Single Sign-On

-When you need an authentication solution, try to use existing MoJ services.
+When you need an authentication solution, try to use existing services.
 Examples include Identity Provider \(IdP\) or Single Sign-On \(SSO\) services, such as Office 365 or Digital and Technology G-Suite.

 This helps reduce the need to design, create, deploy and manage yet another solution.

 SSO integration in existing IdP solutions improves the user experience.
-This is because you can authenticate to systems using existing MoJ credentials.
+This is because you can authenticate to systems using existing credentials.

 For more information, refer to the [Multi-user accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md).